 D Drive Not Showing up

 D drive is usually a secondary hard drive and is often used to hold personal data and documents.
-However, over thousands of Windows users said they ran into “D drive not showing up” — the drive is visible neither in File Explorer nor Disk Management.
+However, thousands of Windows users said they ran into “D drive missing” — the drive is visible neither in File Explorer nor Disk Management.

 When the issue happens, please rescan your disks using Disk Management first.